EightBitGuru/FAST-40/README.md

 On a stock VIC-20 the SHIFT/COMMODORE key combination (or programmatic equivalent) causes the VIC to switch between two charactersets stored in ROM at $8000 and $8800.
 The first set contains upper-case letters and a wide selection of PETSCII graphics characters, whereas the second contains both upper- and lower-case letters and a smaller choice of PETSCII characters.
 Switching charactersets instantly affects all visible characters on the screen, not just those which are displayed after the switch occurs.
 The initial FAST-40 release took pains to reproduce this behaviour, ensuring that the entire screen was refreshed whenever a characterset switch occurred.

 However since characterset switches typically happen before any characters are output (rarely being useful otherwise) the engineering overhead to drive the refresh and the associated rendering throughput performance impact was largely suboptimal.
 In fact the intrinsic capability of FAST-40 to switch between charactersets _without_ forcing a screen refresh (and thus allow simultaneous display of glyphs from both) is a desirable feature.
-The refresh feature was therefore dropped in the second release of FAST-40.
+The refresh feature was therefore dropped in the 1.1 release.

 ### System Reconfiguration